Nemo601/ENG5220-Group14/README.md

 ## 📌 Project Overview

-The **Intelligent Classification Rubbish Bin** is a real-time embedded system designed to address the inefficiencies in daily waste disposal.
-By leveraging computer vision and multiple sensors, the system automatically detects and classifies waste types—ensuring that items are sorted into the appropriate bins with precision.
+The **Intelligent Classification Rubbish Bin** is a real-time embedded system designed for efficient and sustainable waste management.
+Built on the Raspberry Pi platform, the system integrates computer vision and multi-threaded control to automatically detect and sort waste into the correct bins.

+Leveraging **YOLOv5 object detection, stepper motor control**, and **timer-based task scheduling**, this smart bin ensures precise, real-time classification and disposal.
+The architecture follows **SOLID object-oriented design principles**, enabling high modularity, testability, and scalability—making it ideal for both research and real-world deployment.
-This project improves sustainability by encouraging automated recycling, reducing human error, and enhancing overall waste management efficiency.
+This project enhances sustainability by promoting automated recycling, reducing human error, and improving overall waste management efficiency.

 **Key Features:**
-- Visual recognition of garbage using an onboard camera
-- Real-time sensor-driven bin actuation
-- Fully automatic multi-bin rotation using stepper motors
+- **Camera-based waste recognition** using YOLOv5 and NCNN inference framework
+- **Real-time multi-threaded scheduling** with timer-triggered callbacks
+- **Stepper motor-driven bin rotation system**, offering precise control and extensible logic
+- **Modular class structure** based on SOLID principles for easy maintenance and future upgrades
+- **Decoupled logic and thread-safe data sharing** through callback interfaces

 ---